mhBrice/thesis/article1/article1.md

 interpolated climate data [mean annual temperature averages for 1970–2000 at a spatial resolution of 1 km^2^, available online http://worldclim.org/version2;
-@fick_worldclim_2017] and occurrence data from multiple forest inventory databases of eastern North America (collected in the QUICC-FOR project;
+@fick_worldclim_2017] and occurrence data from multiple forest inventory databases of eastern North America (databases of species distributions for Ontario, New Brunswick, Québec and the United-States collected in the QUICC-FOR project;
 https://github.com/QUICC-FOR) for the focal species.
 The mean annual temperature for each occurrence was extracted to infer species temperature distributions.
 Following @devictor_birds_2008, we used the mean of these temperature values as